nivranaitsirhc/kartera-data/public/projects/office/sharedexpenses/details.md

 - **Fixed** <br/>
 A fixed amount that an individual will share.
 - **Equal Share** <br/>
-Equally istribute the remaining balance between individuals using the same sharing type.
+Equally distribute the remaining balance between individuals using the same sharing type.
 - **Sub-Metered** <br/>
+<b>The most accurate!</b> <br/>
-<b>The most accurate.</b> Uses the billing info properties to calculate the right amount to be shared. <br/>
+Uses the billing info properties to calculate the right amount to be shared. <br/>
 Uses the sub-meter readings and calculate the proportionate amount versus the main meter. <br/>
-In an event that the sub-meter readings dates will not align, Shared Expenses will use what available reading dates are available <br/>
-to get the average daily and use it to generate the appropriate amount.<br/>
+In an event that the sub-meter readings dates will not align, Shared Expenses will use the available reading dates near the billing period and generate the appropriate amount.<br/>
 <em>Note: To ensure the best accuracy, use the available reading dates within the reading dates of the main meter.</em>

 ## Shared Expenses Parts